BrainSharer/database_portal/README.md

 ## To redo all database migrations and start from scratch
 1. go to the top level dir of the project (same dir as the manage.py script)
-1. run: `find . -path "*/migrations/*.py" -not -name "__init__.py" -delete`
-1. run: `find . -path "*/migrations/*.pyc"  -delete`
-1. go to the mysql/mariadb prompty and delete and recreate the database:
+1. Edit the reset.sh script and change the passwords in the createsuperuser line.
-    1. `drop database brainsharer`
-    1. `create database brainsharer`
-1. rerun the migrations as above.
+1. You might also need to add password/host/user info to the mysql commands.
+1. Run: `./reset.sh` this will drop and recreate all migrations and database.